-Existing building commissioning (Retrocommissioning) is the path to improving building energy performance and identifying capital improvement projects that will increase value and save energy for most building owners.
+Existing building commissioning (Retro-commissioning) is the path to improving building energy performance and identifying capital improvement projects that will increase the value of a structure and save energy for most building owners.

-You might have heard us say this before, but we'll say it again: you cannot optimize what you cannot measure.
+You might have heard us say this before, but we’ll say it again: you cannot optimize what you cannot measure.
 For this reason it is important to take this first step.
-Once this step is completed, sys-tek’s trained professional staff can walk your facility and identify potential operational changes as well as capital upgrades that can save energy cost and improve building performance.
-The energy program becomes a road map for the facility that prioritizes necessary steps to improve your buildings performance.
+Once this step is completed, our trained professional staff can walk your facility and identify potential operational changes as well as capital upgrades that can reduce energy costs and improve building performance.
+The energy program becomes a road map for the facility that prioritizes necessary steps to improve your building’s performance.

-The Property Accessed Clean Energy (PACE) program developed by the Federal Government is designed to assist building owners with the needed capital to implement effective energy programs for their buildings.
+The Commercial Property Assessed Clean Energy (C-PACE) program developed by the federal government is designed to assist building owners with the needed capital to implement effective energy programs for their buildings.
 How the program is implemented varies by state.

 In Missouri, the Missouri Clean Energy Funding, LLC (MOCEF) was established to implement the program where cities and municipalities have completed the application for the fund.
 To qualify for the program, your property taxes must be current and your building has to be at least 50% occupied.

 To assist building owners in taking advantage of the PACE program as well as other incentives that may be available from local utility companies, we developed an Energy Task Force that will visit your site to see if your facility qualifies for the PACE program.
 Our task force will perform all the engineering required to rate your building, identify upgrades, develop the energy program, design and bid the upgrades and assist you in completing the application at zero cost to the building owner.
 Meaning, if we visit your site and cannot develop an energy program that can be submitted to PACE, you (as the building owner) can keep the information we developed at no charge.